Kagoshima: World War II

+Modern era

+1993 flood

+On August 6, 1993, torrential rains occurred, leading to the flooding of rivers such as the Kotatsu, landslides, and the death of 49 in the city.
+The event is today also known as the "August 6 heavy rain disaster" (8・6豪雨災害).

+On March 12, 2011, Kagoshima-Chūō Station was connected to Hakata Station in Fukuoka via the Kyushu Shinkansen line, 38 years after the establishment of its construction plan, thus cutting travel time between the two stations from 2 or more hours to 1 hour and 19 minutes.

 As a municipality

 The municipality was officially founded on April 1, 1889.
 It was merged with Taniyama City to inaugurate new Kagoshima City on April 29, 1967.
 The city was designed a core city with increased local autonomy on April 1, 1996.

 On November 1, 2004, Yoshida Town, Sakurajima Town, Kiire Town, Matsumoto Town and Kōriyama Town were merged into Kagoshima City.

 Geography

 Located at the southwestern tip of the island of Kyūshū, Kagoshima is the largest city in the prefecture by some margin.
-It has been nicknamed the "Naples of the Eastern world" for its bay location (Aira Caldera), hot climate, and emblematic stratovolcano, Sakurajima.
+It has been nicknamed the "Naples of the Eastern world" for its bay location (Aira Caldera), warm climate, and emblematic stratovolcano, Sakurajima.
 It is situated about 280 kilometers south of Fukuoka City and about 180 kilometers south of Kumamoto City.
 The city covers the northeastern part of the Satsuma Peninsula and the entire area of Sakurajima.
 Most of the plains are occupied by commercial, residential, and industrial areas, with almost no cultivated areas.
 Many of the slopes and mountain areas near the city have been developed into residential areas, with many housing complexes and new towns.
 However, road development has not kept up with the city's growth, and all major roads are heavily congested in the mornings and evenings.
 Kagoshima is constantly bombarded by ash from the eruptions of Sakurajima and is at risk of a major volcanic disaster; the residents have developed methods to cope with this including school-children wearing helmets to protect from volcanic debris.